microsoft/coe-starter-kit/coe-cli/docs/aa4am/scenarios/tenant-deployments.md

 - Does ALM for Low Code solutions introduce new concepts to parts of the business that has not been exposed to them before?

-- Would a demo environment deployment provide an environment allow the different [personas](../personas.md) to experiment and accelerate adoption of ALM processes?
+- Would a demo deployment provide an environment to allow the different [personas](../personas.md) to experiment and accelerate adoption of ALM processes?

 - Who will manage and operate the ALM process?